Melissa Rea - Author

 More of Casanova’s Secrets

-May 18, 2017 by Melissa Rea 10 Comments
+May 18, 2017 By Melissa Rea 10 Comments

 Few of history’s men are more fascinating than eighteenth century libertine, Giacomo Casanova.portrait Though he was a soldier, a gambler, a factory owner, French lottery official, and even a spy; it is his romantic exploits that enthrall us.
 He would have admitted that the pursuit of love was his life’s work.
 In his memoir Histoire de Ma Vie, Casanova details his amorous activities in all the vivid detail the eighteenth century would allow.
 He writes not to brag but to share his life’s rich experiences.
 In his words he tells of loving well over a hundred women by the age of forty-nine.
 There is indeed a reason to call someone a Casanova is to deem him a womanizer.